Erich von Falkenhayn: Prussian Minister of War (1913–1914)

-Falkenhayn succeeded Helmuth von Moltke the Younger as Chief of the Oberste Heeresleitung (the German General Staff) on 14 September 1914, because Moltke was considered mentally unstable.
+Falkenhayn succeeded Helmuth von Moltke the Younger, who was considered mentally unstable, as Chief of the Oberste Heeresleitung (the German General Staff) on 14 September 1914.
 Falkenhayn was 53 years old, making him the youngest man to become chief of staff.
 Falkenhayn continued in office as minister of war for another five months.
-Falkenhayn recommended Adolf Wild von Hohenborn as the new war minister.
-The Kaiser agreed with his recommendation, making Hohenborn the next war minister.
+Falkenhayn recommended Adolf Wild von Hohenborn as the new war minister; the Kaiser agreed with his recommendation, making Hohenborn the next war minister.
 Falkenhayn moved OHL to Mézières, to put OHL at the centre of the right wing of the German armies in the west and ordered the southern armies to dig in, part of the beginning of trench warfare.
 The responsibility of Falkenhayn increased when the Kaiser failed to decide a grand strategy.
 Falkenhayn did not want diplomatic interference in the course of war.
 For the first few weeks, lack of success led to widespread criticism.
-Falkenhayn recognized the pending failure of the modified Schlieffen Plan and attempted to outflank the British and French in the Race to the Sea, a series of meeting engagements in northern France and Belgium, in which each side made reciprocal attempts to turn the other's flank, until they ran out of room to manoeuvre on the North Sea coast.
+Falkenhayn recognized the pending failure of the Schlieffen-Moltke Plan and attempted to outflank the British and French in the Race to the Sea, a series of meeting engagements in northern France and Belgium, in which each side made reciprocal attempts to turn the other's flank, until they reached the North Sea coast and ran out of room for manoeuvre.